bitraenet/bitrae/README.md

 This project incorporates work from various developers and projects, with copyrights held as follows:

 - © 2009-2014 Bitcoin Developers.
 All rights reserved.
-- © 2011-2014 Bitrae Developers.
+- © 2011-2014 Litecoin Developers.
 All rights reserved.
 - © 2024 Bitrae Developers.
 All rights reserved.

 The use of this software is subject to the terms and conditions as defined by the respective licenses of these projects.